jasonbayton/11ty/_src/android/android-enterprise-faq/google-play-developer-verification-enterprise.md

 1. **User-initiated sideloading** - if users install apps outside of EMM-managed channels on certified devices (for example, downloading APKs from a website), those apps will require a verified developer in affected regions.
 From August 2026, sideloading apps from unverified developers requires an "Advanced Flow" that includes enabling developer mode, a mandatory 24-hour waiting period, a device restart, and biometric or PIN authentication before the install is permitted.
 Users can then choose a 7-day or indefinite sideloading window.
 ADB-based installation remains unaffected.

-2. **Third-party dependencies** - if the organisation relies on public Google Play apps from smaller developers or niche vendors, those developers need to complete verification through the Google Play Console.
+2. **Third-party dependencies** - if the organisation relies on public apps from smaller developers or niche vendors, those developers need to complete verification.
+Developers distributing through Google Play verify via the Play Console as before.
+Developers distributing exclusively through other stores or direct download must register through the separate [Android Developer Console](https://android.google.com/developerconsole) (distinct from the Play Console).
 Apps that lose the ability to be installed due to an unverified developer could disrupt workflows after the extension period ends.

 Google also offers free limited distribution accounts for students and hobbyists, allowing app sharing with up to 20 devices without requiring government ID verification or the $25 registration fee.